Jump to content

 By using pre-release versions of KDE software, you'll encounter bugs and regressions before users do.
 When this happens, file a bug report at https://bugs.kde.org and mark it with the "regression" keyword.

-There are a few ways to use pre-release versions of KDE software, and you can choose whichever version works best for you.
+There are a few ways to use pre-release versions of KDE software, and you can choose whichever version works best.
 The following options are ordered from least risky to most risky:

 Use nightly Flatpak apps